 Myth 2: 10-20 devices can represent the whole Android market.

-The diversity of Android market is rather big – different OEMs, chipsets, resolutions, screen size, etc. Testing apps on only a few popular devices is no longer enough.
+The diversity of Android market is rather big – different OEMs, chipsets, resolutions, screen size, etc. Testing apps on only a few popular devices are no longer enough.
 The same device model carrying Android OS 4.2 and 4.3 gives users quite different experiences.
-As a matter of fact, much of the quality in a mobile app is wrapped up in the end user experiences.
+As a matter of fact, much of the quality in a mobile app is wrapped up at the end user experiences.
 Suppose your app does not work on a single model, the end user experiences for that model is totally missing.
 As a result, more ‘thumbs down’ will appear and your app ratings and revenue generation will suffer.

 Myth 3: Mobile security is not our priority thing.